 They were shorn of their long hair, deprived of their native dress, given uniforms and assigned new, more pronounceable (ie., white) names.
 They were forbidden to speak their native languages, even to each other.
 Those who resisted were threatened with punishments ranging from beatings to confinement.

-Yet as cruel as it may seem to us today, it is important to remember that those in charge of these institutions were, for the most part, reformers who genuinely had the Indians’ best interest at heart.
+Yet as cruel as it may seem to us today, it’s important to remember that those in charge of these institutions were, for the most part, reformers who genuinely had the student’ best interests at heart.
 It is also worth noting that although corporal punishment was always available to administrators, at most schools it was used sparingly, as a last resort.
 Indeed, most teachers and administrators exhibited sensitivity to the children’s plight and worked hard to ease their transition into the new culture.

 The proof of their good intentions can be seen by the fact that most Indian children who remained with the institution for the full term came away with positive views of their experience.
 After all, they had acquired a new language, received important coping skills, and learned a range of useful vocations.
 The real problem started when they returned home to the reservation.

 Although boarding school had prepared them to be farmers and factory workers, on the reservation the graduates found neither factories nor farms.
 The factories were hundreds of miles away in the major cities, and most Indian farmland was either not arable or had been leased out to white farmers.
 The life of a reservation Indian in the late 1880’s was largely one of dependency on the agency, an arm of the federal government that doled out rations and goods.

 Students who returned to the reservation after boarding school often found few other options but to work for the agency or go on the dole.
 Before long many slid back into their tribal ways, much to the chagrin of the boarding school officials who had worked so hard to educate them out of them.